llcook/liri-bot/README.md

 _concert-this artist name_

-    e.g. concert-this nine inch nails
+    concert-this nine inch nails

-    Queries the Bandsintown API and returns concert information for the artist requested
+    Queries the Bandsintown API and returns upcoming concert information for Nine Inch Nails

 _spotify-this-song song name_

-    e.g. spotify-this-song under pressure
+    spotify-this-song under pressure

-    Queries the Spotify API and returns song information based on the user request
+    Queries the Spotify API and returns song information for "Under Pressure"

 _movie-this movie name_

-    e.g. movie-this the goonies
+    movie-this the goonies

-    Queries the OMDB and returns movie information based on the user request
+    Queries the OMDB and returns movie information about "The Goonies"

 _do-what-it-says_